Arts & Demonstrations

 The Arts & Crafts Fair is a venue to showcase the works of art that support the spirit and intent of the Syttende Mai Festival.
 Mediums like rosemaling, woodcarving, painting, graphics, pottery, sculpture, ceramics, photography, handicrafts, jewelry, and weaving are encouraged.
 You'll find unique arts and crafts at the show.

-The event is held indoors and outdoors on the school grounds.
+The event is held indoors at the Stoughton High School Fieldhouse.

 Registration Fee: $90

-Stoughton High School is a temporary location for 2024 and 2025.
+• Stoughton High School is a temporary location for 2025.
 Shuttle service to downtown is available with parking/pick-up at High School Door #1.

 Chorus Public House